 This Special Issue of Child Abuse and Neglect includes six new empirical papers that shed new light on the sexual exploitation of boys.
 Research on the sexual exploitation of boys that predominantly represents lower- and middle-income countries is showcased.
 The issue begins with a global systematic scoping literature review that identified 81 publications from 38 countries on the topic.
 The papers include two on which Mark Kavenagh was a co-author.
 You can access the issue here.
 Thanks to the generous support of Oak Foundation, all papers in the issue are open access.

-Sexual exploitation of children: Barriers for boys in accessing social supports for victimization
+Paper: Barriers for boys in accessing supports for sexual exploitation

 Mark Kavenagh co-authored this peer-reviewed paper together with Nicholas Hua and Christine Wekerle from McMaster University in Canada.
 The paper provides a gender norms analysis of the data presented in the ten country reports published as part of ECPAT International’s ground-breaking Global Boys Initiative.
 The paper synthesizes analysis of legal frameworks with findings from a survey of front line social support workers to name themes, challenges and present solutions You can download the full paper here.